Claudia Lawrence

 The Disappearance

 She was seen leaving work on CCTV, and was picked up again on a camera as she walked past a shop in Melrosegate, a short distance from her home on Heworth Road.
 In the image, she can be seen with her normal Karrimor purple-and-blue backpack - which would contain her work clothing - thrown over her left shoulder as she passes the front door of the shop.
-A friend reportedly spotted her walking home and offered her a lift at approximately 2:50pm, dropping Claudia to her front door before driving away.
+The footage shows her pausing to post an envelope in the letter box as she goes by.

 Image 5: Claudia captured on CCTV in Melrosegate